 I only brought one canvas bag for books.
 I realized that it was not enough–it quickly filled and was quite heavy.

 The library had plenty of empty boxes available, so I grabbed one of those and filled it, even though it was quite cumbersome to carry a bag of boxes on my shoulder and push the box with my foot.
 Thankfully, a library worker saw me and gave me a dolly to cart the box around.

 Lesson to be learned: bring more bags or a friend to help carry bags.
-One older homeschool mama even roller suitcases!
+One older homeschool mama even brought a roller suitcases!

 4. Have a Budget & Know the Pricing

 Before coming into the sale know the max you want to spend.
 For me, it was $40.
 I came in not sure if the pricing was $1 per children’s book or 2/$1, since the ad was hard to read.

 Once at the sale I found it was 2 children’s books for $1, whether they were hardback or paperback, which made for a very profitable sale for me.